napari/napari/docs/naps/2-conda-based-packaging.md

 Anaconda releases their Anaconda and Miniconda distributions with platform specific installers:

-* On Windows, the offer an EXE built with NSIS
+* On Windows, they offer an EXE built with NSIS
 * On Linux, a text-based installer is offered as a fat SH script
 * On macOS, a native, graphical PKG installer is provided in addition to the text-based option

 These three products are created using `constructor` [^constructor], their own tool to gather the required conda dependencies and add the logic to install them on the target machine.
-However, `constructor` hasn't been well maintained during the last years (only small fixes), which means that some work will be needed to make it behave the way we want and need.
-More
+However, `constructor` hasn't been well maintained in recent years (only small fixes), which means that some work is needed to meet our needs.
+More specifically:
-specifically:

-* Shortcut creation is only supported on Windows
+* Application shortcut creation is only supported on Windows
 * PKG installers are created with hardcoded Anaconda branding
 * Some conda-specific options cannot be removed (only disabled by default), which might distract users in the installers

 In order to have `constructor` cover our needs, we need to add the features ourselves.
-Upstream maintenance is meant to be improve over the year, but for now the reviews are coming in slow.
-As a result, we are temporarily forking the project and developing the features as needed while submitting PRs to upstream [^constructor-upstream] to keep things tidy.
+Upstream maintenance is expected to improve in the coming years, but for now the reviews are coming in slow.
+As a result, we are temporarily forking the project and developing the features as needed while submitting PRs upstream [^constructor-upstream] to keep things tidy.
 Our improved `constructor` fork has the following features:

 * Cross-platform shortcut creation for the distributed application thanks to a complete `menuinst`